carl-parsec/codes4book/README.md

-Computer Codes for Applied Numerical Methods for PDEs by Carl L. Gardner
+Computer Codes for Applied Numerical Methods for PDEs by Carl L. Gardner, Springer Nature 2024

 The computer programs are all self-contained for simplicity of use.
 For example, chd.m has a built-in WENO3 solver identical to the one in weno3.m.